+A. Discharged Firearm Resulting in No Injury/Death

+1. Involved Personnel

-- A. Discharged Firearm Resulting in No Injury/Death - Involved Personnel Immediately cause Communications Bureau personnel to be notified. - 2.
-Communications Bureau Personnel - Dispatch personnel to render assistance and/or to secure the scene as necessary.
+Immediately cause Communications personnel to be notified.

+- 2. Communications Personnel - a.
+Dispatch personnel to render assistance and/or to secure the scene as necessary. - b.
-- b.
 Make notification as required by the Emergency Notification Guide. - B. Discharged Firearm for the Humane Destruction of a Seriously Injured Animal - 1.
 Patrol Sergeant - a.
-Complete the Discharged Firearm Report, form S-70.100. - Note: For firearm discharges by supervisors, another patrol supervisor shall review and sign. - (1) Email the form to DischargedFirearms@columbuspolice.org by the end of the tour of duty.
-This shall serve as notification of the incident. - (2) Route a copy through the chain of command to the involved personnel's commander. - b.
+Complete the Discharged Firearm Report, form S-70.100. - Note: For firearm discharges by supervisors, another patrol supervisor is responsible for reviewing and signing. - (1) Email the form to DischargedFirearms@columbuspolice.org by the end of the tour of duty.
+This serves as notification of the incident. - (2) Route a copy through the chain of command to the involved personnel's commander. - b.
 Forward the investigation through the chain of command to the Firearms/ Police-Involved Death Review Board Chairperson. - 2.
 Commander